 Sec.
-119-196. - R-2 RES Single-Family Residential District, Low Intensity.
+119-196. - R2 Single-Family Residential District

-The R-2 RES Single-Family Residential District is intended to provide for single-family residential development at low-intensity (not over one principal dwelling unit per two acres) along with such public buildings, schools, churches, recreational facilities and accessory uses as may be necessary to support such communities and are normally compatible with such surroundings.
+The R-2 Single-Family Residential District is intended to provide for single-family residential development at low-intensity (not over one principal dwelling unit per 1.2 acres) along with such public buildings, schools, churches, recreational facilities and accessory uses as may be necessary to support such communities and are normally compatible with such surroundings.
 For all major subdivisions of land for residential purposes in this district, conservation design is required leaving large amounts of land as green space protected by conservation easement.
-The R-2 RES district is designed to accommodate development in areas may not be served by public water and sewer utilities.
+The R-2 district is designed to accommodate development in areas not served by public water and sewer utilities.